DARKINASTAR/DARKINASTAR.GITHUB.IO/README.md

 >When added to engine oil, these **NANOSHEETS ATTACH TO METAL SURFACES** sticky side down sheet by sheet during engine operation.
 Leaving the slick side facing outward.
 >A porous layer is deposited on internal components after 500 miles of driving.
-**CREATING A HIGH PERFORMANCE WEAR- RESISTANT COATING OF OUR ADVANCED NANOTECHNOLOGY.**
+**CREATING A HIGH PERFORMANCE WEAR-RESISTANT COATING OF OUR ADVANCED NANOTECHNOLOGY.**

          |   Use         |     Type          |  Price |
          |---------------|-------------------|--------|